iliff/rmgp/index.md

 ![center-aligned-image](rmgp_featured.png)

-# The 2024 RMGP Regional Meeting will be hosted by Brigham Young University (Provo, UT), March 22-23, 2024!
+# The 2024 RMGP Regional Meeting will be hosted by Brigham Young University at the Provo Public Library (Provo, UT), March 22-23, 2024!
 [Click here](https://www.dropbox.com/scl/fi/hxba9c0rw38hxasciw6kr/AAR-RBS-RMGP-CFP-2024.pdf?rlkey=w377frfxseqdpf358ndzn28vn&dl=0) for the Call for Proposals (due Nov.
 27, 2023).

 The Religion & Bible Society of the Rocky Mountain Great Plains Region (RBS) was formerly the Rocky Mountain-Great Plains Region of both the [American Academy of Religion](http://aarweb.org) and the Society of Biblical Literature.
 In 2022, the SBL abolished their regional structure and withdrew financial support from regional organizations.
 However, those of us in RMGP remain committed to our region, the scholarship we do, and the important professional development opportunity that the RMGP Regional Meeting has become.